Anuj2512/abrain/README.md

 ### Example case with desired input and output.
 1) Lets say we have made a music recomendation system.
-So, we have already made desired graph structure and and involuntary behaiviour of the system is to learn from all the incoming user data (what song a user is litening) and based on user age group, region, sex etc. it learns which songs should be suggested to same type of user (kinda supervised learning).
+So, we have already made desired graph structure and involuntary behaiviour of the system is to learn from all the incoming user data (what song a user is litening) and based on user age group, region, sex etc. it learns which songs should be suggested to same type of user (kinda supervised learning).
 So, a new user if we ask like
 ```
 {